Monday, 7 July 2014

 The coffee was reviving and we only had a short way to go afterwards, over the Goire and a few hundred metres beyond, to get to the camping ground (Camping Municipal des Ribières).

-It was like a gentleman’s park, its smooth lawns dotted with trees of all kinds – poplars, pines, elms, oaks and lindens – under which camper vans were roosting.
+It was like a gentleman’s park, its smooth lawns dotted with trees of all kinds – poplars, pines, elms, oaks and lindens – under which great camper vans were roosting.

 As the office was closed, we selected a shady square of grass and sat side by side on a sleeping mat for a simple lunch, then had showers and finally an afternoon sleep.
 Even though the showers were tepid, we thought it a very good place.